mysukiru/fresher-coding-interview/README.md

 ```

 ## Problem 3
-Wriet a program to accept one integer.
+Write a program to accept one integer.
 Then check if that integer is a palindrome or not.
 Don't use String methods.
 ```
 // Sample input - 1334
 // Output - Not a palindrome